espresso-cash/protocol/README.md

 ![Schema](52a7fdfc4a40bb32eeae7529e6385813.png)

+## Why we are not using Solana Smart Contract for the escrow
+Well we could, but we doubt lots of wallet will adopt it because then it is more work for wallets to implement it.
+In our protocol, the wallet implement is very easy and can be expend to any kind of tokens, SOL, SPL, Bitcoin, ETH etc...

 ## Library Open source
 We are open-sourcing for the Solana Defi Hackathon:
 - our Dart Solana Library to send SOL token that we are using in our demo.